a-r-d/a-r-d.github.io/_posts/2020-05-27-our-screwed-up-economy.markdown

 This really started to bother me so I went down a rabbit hole learning about macro economics and what has been going on lately.

-Here is what I think: our economy in it's current state is what it is due to a complex mix of history, culture, and government but if I was to say there is one thing overall that can explain it that would be **credit**.
+Here is what I think: our economy in it's current state exists due to a complex mix of history, culture, and government.
+But, if I was to say there is one thing overall that can start to explain it that would be **credit**.

 America runs on **credit**.
 And by credit, I mean **debt**.
 We borrow money for everything: